jedi661/UoFiddler/README.md

 Version 4.11.18
 - Added a Performzoomstep to the map.
 - Map - Getmapinfo: Added Getmapinfo view for textures and static items.
 Map details now also work with the texture.
+- Zoom factor increased to 16 on the map

 Version 4.11.17
 - Animation: Made frames visible again.